Conversion is usually preceded by several interactions with a website or an app.

 Currently, the available models are the same as those available in the property settings, and it is impossible to create custom models.

-Otherwise, the reports might include conversions after the end of the campaign, in a period when there is no ad spend.
+Otherwise, the reports might include key events attributed to a given campaign after the end of the campaign, in a period when there is no ad spend.

-On the other hand, the interaction time method may cause the total number of conversions to change depending on the attribution model, as different models may attribute conversions or their fractions to clicks outside the reporting period.
+On the other hand, the interaction time method may cause the total number of key events to change depending on the attribution model, as different models may attribute key events or their fractions to clicks outside the reporting period.

-Moreover, the conversion count and revenue for a given reporting period may grow over time until the lookback window closes.
+Moreover, the key event count and revenue for a given reporting period may grow over time until the lookback window closes.

-In other words, we may observe more conversions for the recent period if we look at the same report in the future – which is not the case when conversions are reported in the conversion time.
+In other words, we may observe more key events for the recent period if we look at the same report in the future – which is not the case when key events are reported in the key event time.

 Both approaches have advantages and disadvantages, so it is good that we can now use both.

-Compared to Universal Analytics, the GA4 conversion paths report is enriched with additional data: time to conversion and the number of interactions for a given path.
+The GA4 attribution paths report is rich with data: days to key event and the number of interactions for a given path (touchpoints to key event).

 It partly compensates for the lack of time lag and path length reports, which were separate reports in Universal Analytics.